CSCI4100U/Lab01/README.md

 Of course, you can always ask the TA for help!
 However, learning how to find the answers out for yourself is not only more satisfying, but results in greater learning as well.

 ## How to Submit
-Create your flutter project inside this folder, commit, and then push your code to this repository to submit your lab assignment.
+Create your flutter projects inside this folder, commit, and then push your code to this repository to submit your lab assignment.